colinskow/superlogin/README.md

 ##### Security Roles For CouchDB (0.3.0) 2015-09-18
 Created configuration options to setup _security roles when user databases are created.
 Improved tests and updated PouchDB.

+##### Security Roles For CouchDB (0.4.0) 2015-09-21
+Default per-DB Cloudant permissions no longer save in the user doc.
+You can set custom permissions in the user doc, otherwise it will use the settings in your config.
+Misc bug fixes.